apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## Support and limitations

 - The RunInference API is supported in Apache Beam 2.40.0 and later versions.
-- PyTorch and Scikit-learn frameworks are supported.
-Tensorflow models are supported through tfx-bsl.
+- Model handlers are available for PyTorch, scikit-learn, TensorFlow, ONNX, and TensorRT.
+You can also use a custom model handler.
 - The RunInference API supports batch and streaming pipelines.
-- The RunInference API supports local and remote inference.
+- The RunInference API supports both remote inference and inteference local to the runner worker.

 ## Why use the RunInference API?